lifting-bits/microx/README.md

 Microx uses a combination of JIT-based dynamic binary translation and instruction emulation in order to safely execute x86 instructions.
 It is a 64-bit library, but it can execute 32-bit instructions that are not supported on 64-bit platforms.
 It can be easily embedded, as it performs no dynamic memory allocations, and is re-entrant.

 Microx depends on [Intel's XED](https://intelxed.github.io/) instruction encoder and decoder.
-A binary blob is embedded in this repository, though XED is open-source.